codevogel/svelte-db-portal/tutorial/1-svelte/README.md

 We have also built a simple web portal with a home page, an about page, and a dashboard with user and session pages, all using SvelteKit and Tailwind CSS.

 Now that we have some experience with Svelte as a web development framework, let's try to create something a little more pretty.
-In the next chapter, we will learn how to use Skeleton.Dev to make our site look more professional.
+In the next chapter, we will learn how to add some pretty UI to our application.
-See [2.0 - Skeleton.Dev](/tutorial/2-skeleton-dev/README.md) for more information.
+See [2.0 - UI](/tutorial/2-ui/README.md) for more information.